 Known as the "Queen of Hilltop Towns", Malmesbury is England's oldest borough with a rich history over 1000 years.
 And, with a skyline dominated by the imposing Norman Abbey, many of the town's highlights - from the 15th century Market Cross and the Old Courtroom and Almshouses, to the narrow medieval streets, quaint alleyways and the riverwalk - can be easily discovered on foot.
-For market lovers, there is also a farmers' market on the second and fourth Saturday of each month (9am-1pm).
+Browse the charming streets and thriving high street with an array of independent retailers and a weekly farmers and artisan market.